link, unlink - link and unlink files

 Use link to create a new file that points to an existing file.
 The existing-file and new-file operands specify the existing file and newly-created files.
 See OPERANDS.

-Note that the ZFS file system does not support links between directories.
+Note that the Oracle Solaris operating system does not support hard links

 link and unlink directly invoke the link(2) and unlink(2) system calls, performing exactly what they are told to do and abandoning all error checking.
 This differs from the ln(1) command.
 See ln(1).

-While linked files and directories can be removed using unlink, it is safer to use rm(1) and rmdir(1) instead.
-See rm(1) and rmdir(1).
+While linked files can be removed using unlink, it is safer to use rm(1) instead.
+See rm(1).

 If the existing file being hard linked is itself a symbolic link, then the newly created file (new-file) will be a hard link to the file referenced by the symbolic link, not to the symbolic link object itself (existing-file).